fi3ework/vscode-antd-rush/README.md

-# vscode-antd-hero
+# vscode-antd-rush

-♟ Your And-Design Hero.
+♟ Your And-Design Rush.

 ## ROADMAP